 What Is Flatfoot?

-Symptoms, which may occur in some persons with flexible flatfoot, include:
+Symptoms that may occur in some persons with flexible flatfoot include:

 - Pain along the shin bone (shin splint)